NormalVR/Normcore-Documentation/src/realtime/realtimeview.md

 ### Scene View UUID

 The Scene View UUID property will only appear on RealtimeViews that are in the scene.
 This is a globally unique identifier that is used to synchronize this view’s model in the datastore.
 When two clients first connect to a room, they use this identifier to ensure that both instances of the same RealtimeView share the same model.
+Once connected, the scene view UUID is never used again.
+All child views and realtime prefab views do not have a UUID.

 ### Ownership

-Every RealtimeView has a permissions model that’s enforced by the server.
+Every RealtimeView has an [ownership and permissions model](../room/ownership-and-lifetime-flags) that’s enforced by the server.
 If this view is owned by a particular client, other clients are unable to change any permissions on the view, its components, or child views and their components.

 There are two buttons for Requesting and Clearing ownership that will enable in play mode.
 There is also an API (described below) that offers more control over taking over ownership and when other clients are allowed to steal ownership at runtime.